bcit-ci/CodeIgniter/user_guide_src/source/libraries/encryption.rst

 intervention on your part.
 However, existing encrypted Sessions will be destroyed since data encrypted prior to 2.x will not be decoded.

-**Why only a method to re-encode the data instead of maintaining legacy methods for both encoding and decoding?** The algorithms in the Encryption library have improved in CodeIgniter 2.x both for performance and security, and we do not wish to encourage continued use of the older
+..important:: **Why only a method to re-encode the data instead of maintaining legacy methods for both encoding and decoding?** The algorithms in the Encryption library have improved in CodeIgniter 2.x both for performance and security, and we do not wish to encourage continued use of the older